parsevalbtc/libbitcoin-system-wiki/Pure-Bank.md

-The concept of a pure bank can be useful in demonstrating [lending](Glossary#lend) behavior generally.
+The concept of a Pure Bank can be useful in demonstrating [lending](Glossary#lend) behavior generally.

 A pure bank provides only the following services: